suse-edge/suse-edge.github.io/docs/quickstart/elemental-utm-aarch64.md

 **NOTE:** It is out of the scope of this document to provide an explanation about the resources managed by Elemental, however the [official documentation](https://elemental.docs.rancher.com/machineregistration-reference) explains all those in good detail.

+**NOTE:** In order to deploy more than one elemental machine, be sure that `spec.config.elemental.registration.emulated-tpm-seed=-1` is set in your `MachineRegistration` so the seed used for the TPM emulation is randomized per machine.
+Otherwise, you will get the same TPM Hash for all deployed machines and only the last one to be registered will be valid.
+See the official docs for [tpm](http://elemental.docs.rancher.com/tpm) and [machineregistration](http://elemental.docs.rancher.com/machineregistration-reference/#configelementalregistration) for more information.

 ```
 cat <<- EOF | kubectl apply -f -
 apiVersion: elemental.cattle.io/v1beta1